gokulkrishh/js-interview-questions/README.md

 ## Operators

-- What will be output of below program ?
+- What will be output of below program and why ?

 ```javascript